 Striking an equal balance of asks and offers, as well as an equal balance of posts within posting categories, ensures that the Switchboard leaves a positive first impression on new users that the Switchboard is worth their time, supportive, and representative of the community.

-While the tone and vibe of the SB are not static and have the ability to be variable, there are characteristics that help illustrate if your Switchboard has a healthy balance to support continued community engagement and growth.
+While the tone and vibe of your Switchboard are not static, there are characteristics that can determine whether your Switchboard has a healthy balance to support continued community engagement and growth.
 These characteristics include:

 - an approximate 1:1 ratio of asks to offers.

 - a diversity of posts from the various posting categories on your Switchboard.

 - flurries of one type of post (e.g. posts about housing around the end and beginning of the school year) that are tempered by different types of posts.

 What can cause an imbalance?

 Imbalances on the Switchboard can be caused by an array of things, but in particular: